uri-yanover/4qbits/_posts/2022-01-07-big-tech-job-the-tradeoff.md

 in this line of work definitely quenches this flame.

 ## Impacted well-being
-Big Tech employs a lot of people who already a decent salary.
-This is a great recipe for projects not getting anywhere, especially that big organizations often lack clarity about what engineering work could be good for business.
+Big Tech employs a lot of people who already have a decent salary.
+This is a great recipe for projects not getting anywhere, especially that big organizations often have a major communications gap between people who can assess business value and the people who can figure out the engineering required for that value.

 Accordingly, the recipe that most organizations converged to is -- feed the pool with motivated people (often fresh out of school) and establish a brutal and relentless review regime to keep them moving.